Knowledge Base

 RAG Mini Application Example

-For example, here's a simple RAG application example code implemented in JavaScript:
+For example, here is a simple RAG application example code implemented in JavaScript:

 import OpenAI from 'openai';